stefanspringer1/SwiftXML/README.md

 ### Constructing an empty element

-When construction an element (without content), the name is given as the first (nameless) argument and the attrbute values are given as (nameless) a dictionary.
+When constructing an element (without content), the name is given as the first (nameless) argument and the attribute values are given as (nameless) a dictionary.

-Example: constructing an empty “paragraph” element with attrbutes `id="1"` and `style="note"`:
+Example: constructing an empty “paragraph” element with attributes `id="1"` and `style="note"`:

 ```Swift
 let myElement = XElement("paragraph", ["id": "1", "style": "note"])